• Skip to primary navigation

 Meanwhile, the interior will most likely be soft.

-Feel free to enhance the sprouts if they feel too plain - especially if your souffle does not have too many ingredients.
+Feel free to improve the sprouts if they feel too plain - especially if your souffle does not have too many ingredients.

 Add garlic, for example, or perhaps some garlic butter.